garrandall/popular-music-data/tracks/you-re-a-special-part-of-me-diana-ross-marvin-gaye.md

 Marvin: All I want to say hey hey hey is
 Diana: All I want to say is
-Both: That I love you ‘cause you're that very special, very special I love you ooh, how else can I explain, I love you ‘cause of that special thing I love you every time I shed that special tear
+Both: That I love you ‘cause you're that very special, very special I love you oh, how else can I explain, I love you ‘cause of that special thing I love you every time I shed that special tear
 I love you every time I feel that special thing for you